spooknik/deepcompressor-guide/README.md

 ### Quantization Takes Forever

 - This is normal!
-Flux.1 takes 18-20 hours
+Flux.1 takes 18-20 hours for quality quantization
 - Ensure you're using a powerful CPU and not in powersave (check with `htop`)
 - Make sure GPU isn't throttling (check temps with `nvidia-smi`)
 - Consider using `fast.yaml` for quicker (but potentially lower quality) results